Skip to Content

 Peppermint Bark

-It’s versatile enough to be opened immediately and added to the dessert table or saved for a well-earned treat after the guests have gone home.
-Either way, it’s a festive and thoughtful gesture that’s always a hit.
+Bring a tin to your next gathering and let the host decide how to enjoy it.
+It’s versatile enough to be opened immediately and added to the dessert table or saved for a well-earned treat once everyone has gone home.
+Either way, it’s festive, thoughtful, and always a hit.

 Thymes Frasier Fir Pine Needle Candle

-Brass Monkey Misunderstood Songs
+Brass Monkey Misunderstood Movies

-Reverence Aromatique Hand Wash
+Aesop Aromatique Hand Wash

 Available at Nordstrom.